Executive & Staff

 Treasurer

-John McLaughlin is a grazing extension officer based out of Georgetown, in far North Queensland.
-Coordinating the Grazing Programs for the local NRM organisation in the region, he works closely with producers on extensive beef operations in the gulf.
+John McLaughlin's previous experience and skill set as a grazing extension officer based in Georgetown, in far North Queensland where he coordinated the Grazing Programs for the local NRM organisation in the region, working closely with producers on extensive beef operations in the gulf; and his current role in the carbon space with UpScale Carbon has been a bonus for the Network.

 M: 0411 294 331